solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 'https://bafybeidfm65jzvz4zeesxp6ybinkitvpd27klk6yspstrtw5fuy5w27lkq.ipfs.w3s.link/metadata.json'
 ```

-Congratulation you created a token with meta data!
+Congratulation you created a token with metadata!
 You can look at your token in
 one of the Solana block explorers:

 - [SolanaFm](https://solana.fm/address/niceG6oxHmPcXVdNaUoECzWXn8Jz8fA5Q99QauJ4Gun)